Precision Engineering Research Group

 Deep Learning

-- Development of heat transfer models based on in-house built DL frameworks
+- Development of heat transfer models based on DL frameworks to utilize nucleate boiling phenomenon

 Research Outline